 - If selected, recipients must keep a regular ‘Record of Perspectives’ documenting their project’s progress, local perspectives on issues and their personal progress towards meeting their learning goals.

-- Recipients are required to attend the Leaders for Global Change conference held in March 2015 at the University YMCA.
+- Recipients are required to attend the Leaders for Global Change conference at the University YMCA (if one is held).
 If attendance is not possible (due to conflicting travel, etc.), students can arrange an alternative form of participation with the Bailey Scholarship Director.

 - Student must provide proof of travel and receipts for all travel expenses as well as any other trip related expenses as requested by the Bailey Scholarship Director.

 - All Bailey International Travel Scholarship recipients must have adequate international health insurance (in countries in which you’ll be travelling) in order to receive their scholarship funds.
 In most cases, this insurance can be obtained through the U of I Study Abroad office.
 As a general rule and requirements for the Bailey program, your insurance plan should cover you internationally for the following: